Skip to main content

 Prestatyn Town Centre has thrived in recent years and is much busier than it once was.
 Although crime in the town is relatively low, antisocial behaviour does exist, and success sadly also brings with it a level of criminal activity.
 It is only right therefore that residents and visitors see the town policed appropriately.

 I regularly meet senior officers from North Wales Police.
-I have asked them on several occasions to increase the visibility and accessibility of police services in Prestatyn, through the re-establishment of a permanent police base in the town centre.
-I also raised this issue in the House of Commons as a question to the Minister of State for Crime and Policing in June 2022.
-I will continue this work and look at all opportunities for a permanent police base in Prestatyn Town Centre.
+I have asked them on many occasions to increase the visibility and accessibility of police services in Prestatyn, through the re-establishment of a permanent police base in the town centre.
+In addition to engagement with the police on this matter, I have held a number of discussions with officers from Denbighshire County Council on potential sites and the benefits to the authority’s Community Safety objectives.

 Until 2012, Prestatyn had its own police station on Victoria Road.
 Following the station closure, a police base operated successfully within Denbighshire County Council offices on Nant Hall Road, until their closure in 2018.
-Local police officers now operate from Rhuddlan Police Station.
+Local police officers currently operate from Rhuddlan Police Station.
 The police also have a small working space in the Fire Station on Marine Road, Prestatyn which I have been reassured local police officers are encouraged to use, but this can never realistically meet the town’s requirements.

 Nowadays, there are several ways to report crime to the police.
 I monitor the statistics closely and am concerned about incidents particularly in and around the town centre.
 However, all too often there is a sense amongst constituents that the police are there to react to criminal behaviour rather than keep the peace and prevent crime.
 In my view, neighbourhood crime, and anti-social behaviour in town centres, is best tackled with the visibility and responsiveness that a police station can provide.